simonjoom/Apollo-RFX-PRISMA-ssr-boilerplate/README.md

 ```
 To conclude:

-At the end i have got something working great with only;
+At the end We have got something working great with only;

 ```
 <ApolloProvider client={client}>